AliciaBentley-NOAA/verf_precip/README.md

 # verf_precip
-v4.3.2 of verf_precip (Ying Lin) that was successfully working for parm (i.e., ops) on Venus
+v4.3.2 of verf_precip that was successfully working for parm (i.e., ops) on Venus/Mars